- Download our Moving to Ireland Guide (PDF)

 General Employment Permits

-Work permits for Ireland are issued by the Department of Jobs, Enterprise and Innovation and can be applied for by the employer or the employee, based on an offer of employment.
+Work permits for Ireland are issued by the Department of Enterprise, Trade and Employment (DETE) and can be applied for by the employer or the employee, based on an offer of employment.

-An Irish employment permit is valid for two years with options for renewal.
-Work permits can only be obtained for jobs that pay more than 30,000 EUR per year.
+An Irish employment permit is typically valid for two years with options for renewal, and the job on offer must meet minimum salary requirements as set by the government.
 The candidate must also have the relevant qualifications, skills and experience for the job.

 Critical Skills Employment Permits